bootstrap-vue/bootstrap-vue/docs/components/table/README.md

         key: 'age',
         label: 'Person age',
         sortable: true,
-        // Variant applies to teh whole column, including the header and footer
+        // Variant applies to the whole column, including the header and footer
         variant: 'danger'
       }
     },